john-science/john-science.github.io/_posts/2017-01-09-eww-javascript-part-1.md

 {% include JB/setup %}

 This will not be an angry tirade against JavaScript.
 For all of its flaws, JavaScript is a very successful language, widely used around the world.
 It is also the most popular functional programming language ever.
 However, the first version of JavaScript was notoriously written in just two weeks, so there are problems.
-In this series I will attempt to catalogue all of those problems.
+In this series I will attempt to catalogue those problems.

 Just to be clear, this series will only discuss problems with JavaScript 1.3 (ECMAScript 3).
 This was the defacto version for over a decade, and I don't think ECMAScript 5 or 6 have added any problems of their own.